 - moderate turbulence as "TURB MOD"

 - severe turbulence as "TURB SEV"

 - moderate icing as "ICE MOD"

 - severe icing as "ICE SEV"

 - severe mountainwave as "MTW SEV"

 - thunderstorm without hail as "TS"

 - thunderstorm with hail as "TSGR"

-- heavy sandstorm as "HVY SS"
+- heavy duststorm or sandstorm as "HVY SS"

-- heavy duststorm as "HVY DS"

 - volcanic ash cloud as "VA CLD"

 - pre-eruption volcanic activity or a volcanic eruption as "VA"

 - hail as "GR"

-- cumulonimbus clouds as "CB". - TIME TRANSMITTED.
+- cumulonimbus clouds as "CB".

+- TIME TRANSMITTED.
 Record only when Section 3 is transmitted.